elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/course_checklist.md

 	Have I posted an introductory podcast?
 	Have I scheduled any webinars?
 	Do I know how to release grades and provide feedback?
-	Can I message students using the Send Email tool?
+	Can I message students using the Inbox tool?
 	Are any academic accommodations required?

 ## Throughout Your Course